nomad/nomad/docs/usage.md

 ## `:Mad collab join <session_id>`

+This command lets you join an existing collaborative editing session.
+When you run it, it ask the collab server to add you to the session with the given ID.
+If that succeeds, a copy of the project will be requested from one of the other peers currently in the session.

+Obtaining the initial copy can take a while, depending on the size of the project, the upload speed of the project's sender, and your download speed.

+Once the project has been received, it will be written to disk under `$XDG_DATA_HOME/nvim/nomad/collab/remote-projects/<project_name>`, and you'll be prompted to jump to the position of another peer that's already in it (by default, the host).

+From that point on, you can start editing all files in the project as you normally would!
+Every time you make an edit, move your cursor, select some text, or save a buffer, that event will be sent to the other peers in the session, creating the illusion of a shared workspace while everyone independently works on their own copy.

 ## `:Mad collab copy-id`

 This command copies the session ID of the collaborative session you're